-There are five Orientations that people and organizations may take, depending on the situation.
+There are five Archetypes of Change that people and organizations may take, depending on the situation.
 They affect the extent to which the organization can truly be on the leading edge.

-These Orientations are based on two factors: (1) Relationship to time, and (2) Relationship to change.
+These Archetypes of Change are based on two factors: (1) Relationship to time, and (2) Relationship to change.

 Edgewalkers are people who walk between worlds and have the ability to build bridges between different worlds.
 They have a strong inner life and are very grounded and effective in the everyday external world.
 This orientation looks to the future and is focused on openness to possibilities.